 The Honors Exam for Minors and Preparations

-Minors must do a single, two-credit seminar preparation (consisting of two units of credit) or an approved paired course preparation.
+Minors must complete a single, two-credit seminar preparation (consisting of two units of credit) or an approved paired course preparation.

-Seminars (Spring semester only, not all are offered every two years):
+Seminars (Fall semester only, not all are offered every two years):

 FREN 102.
 Le monde comique de Molière